monome/docs/docs/modular/ansible/index.md

 To enter the ratcheting page, press the trigger parameter key a second time when you are in the trigger view.
 The trigger parameter key will blink.

-Ratcheting uses rows 3-6 to determine the number of sub-triggers that will fire for each trigger column.
-Selecting row 6 will cause no extra triggers to fire for that step.
-Selecting row 5 causes 1 extra trigger to fire, effectively turning an 8th note into two 16th notes.
-Row 4 will cause 2 extra triggers, for a total of 3, turning the single trigger into a triplet.
-Finally row 3 will cause 3 extra triggers to fire - effectively turning an 8th note into 4 32nd notes.
+Ratcheting uses rows 2-6 to determine the number of sub-triggers that will fire for each trigger column.
+Pressing a key in these rows will enable an additional trigger on that step.
+You can toggle rows back off to turn them into rests, which are highlighted more dimly.
+Rows 1 and 7 are up/down switches to dial in the number of subdivisions, so you can include rests at the end of the step as well as in the middle or beginning.
+This allows programming a variety of syncopated patterns by subdividing each note and selecting only the triggers you want active.
+If you long-press a key in row 7 (at the bottom, just above the track/parameter selection row), the corresponding step will be cleared, going back to the default behavior of a single active trigger for the step with no subdivisions.
+If you long-press the top row, the subdivision count will be set equal to the position of the last active trigger, so there will be no rests at the end of the step.

 ![](images/grid_KR_triggerRatcheting.png)